Images of eating Char Siu Pao with my parents at a bustling dim sum shop in Ipoh still flashes vividly in my memories after more than forty years.

 How to wrap the filling- best to watch the video

-The nest way to understand how to wrap the filing is to watch the embedded video.
+The best way to understand how to wrap the filing is to watch the embedded video.
 The following is the summary:

 1. Roll out the dough to a round shape, but leave the center slightly thicker as this is the bottom part of the Pao.